afnog/afnog.github.io/sse/crypto/presentation.md

 ### Certificate Generation

-* If you don't already have a certificate, generate one.
+* If you don't already have a certificate, you need one.
 * We can make self-signed certificates for free:

 ```sh